-But, hey, I made it.
+I made it.
 One year in Sweden!
 I met a lot of great people, I met people I don’t want to meet again, I learned more about myself, and more importantly, I learned to love myself more and treat myself better.

 I fell in love with Sweden before I went here.
 I fell in love with Sweden when I first moved here.
 And I’m still in love with Sweden a year later.

-I learned to take a break.
+1. I learned to take a break.

-Over the past few months, I am so into my blog, growing my followers and potentially have an extra income.
+Over the past few months, I am so focused on my blog, growing my followers and potentially hoping to have an extra income.
 I thought that I have to post weekly, and it felt like I’m writing for the sake of having something to post only.
 Blogging wasn’t fun anymore.